signalapp/Signal-iOS/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have tested my contribution on these devices:
  * iDevice A, iOS X.Y.Z
  * iDevice B, iOS Z.Y
-- [ ] I have made the choice whether I want the [BitHub reward](https://github.com/WhisperSystems/Signal-Android/wiki/BitHub-Rewards) or not by omitting or adding the word `FREEBIE` in my commit message

 - - - - - - - - - -